ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

 # Configuring the Activity Tracker CLI
 {: #config_cli}

-The {{site.data.keyword.cloudaccesstraillong}} service includes a command line interface (CLI) that you can use to manage your events in the cloud.
-You can use the {{site.data.keyword.cloud_notm}} plugin to view the status of the events, to download events, and to configure the events retention policy.
-The CLI offers different types of help: general help to learn about the CLI and supported commands, command help to learn how to use a command, or subcommand help to learn how to use a subcommands for a command.
+The {{site.data.keyword.cloudaccesstraillong}} service includes a command-line interface (CLI) that you can use to manage your events in the cloud.
+You can use the {{site.data.keyword.cloud_notm}} plug-in to view the status of the events, download events, and configure the retention policy.
+The CLI offers different types of help: general help to learn about the CLI and supported commands, command help to learn how to use a command, or subcommand help to learn how to use a subcommand for a command.
 {:shortdesc}

-## Installing the {{site.data.keyword.cloudaccesstrailshort}} plugin from the {{site.data.keyword.cloud_notm}} repo
+## Installing the {{site.data.keyword.cloudaccesstrailshort}} plug-in from the {{site.data.keyword.cloud_notm}} repo
 {: #install_cli_repo}

 To install the {{site.data.keyword.cloudaccesstrailshort}} CLI, complete the following steps: